 When I saw his Keppel Bay Towers yesterday morning, I had to laugh.
 The towers, although gray, look like an array of flaccid carrots of varying length stuck upside down into the green birthday cake of the surrounding landscape.
 From other angles the leaning towers look like a bunch of drunken sailors wearing birdcage caps of intersecting thin metal struts whose only function seems to be to bring each tower to a tapering, eye-catching point.
 To my eye, the metal cages look inane.
 This may sound like harsh criticism but you can find the project on the web and judge for yourself.
 While the complex is visually arresting, one can’t help but wonder whether, in the end, this is simply a search for form over substance.

 When I was in San Francisco a few months ago, I saw a Libeskind-designed building firsthand (regrettably only the exterior because it was closed).
 The Contemporary Jewish Museum is a remodeling of the 1907 Jessie Street Power substation adjacent to the Yerba Buena Park and smack against the Four Seasons Hotel.
-Regrettably, the building was closed so I could only photograph the exterior and peak in a few windows.
-The unmistakable Libeskind tilted, dark-blue addition of this 63,000 square foot, $47.5 million project is a fascinating piece of sculpture.
+Regrettably, the building was closed, so I could only photograph the exterior and peak in a few windows.
+The unmistakable tilted, dark-blue addition with an area of 63,000 square feet is a fascinating piece of sculpture.
 Critical reaction to the project is edifying.
 Commentators from the Los Angeles Times and The Wall Street Journal lauded the work, including the comment, “a careful balance of explosive and well-behaved forms.”
 Both critics were relieved that Libeskind had abandoned his earlier sloping gallery walls for vertical walls.
 Unlike in his previous museums, it is much easier to hang art on a wall that is plumb.
 Edward Rothstein of the NY Times, however, was not so favorably disposed.
 He bemoaned the museum’s dedication to “multiple perspectives…without a grounding in knowledge, without history, detail, object and belief.”

 Another building I saw that Libeskind designed is the Danish Jewish Museum.
 This was a very troubling experience.
 All of the negative feelings I have about his work and a few of the positive feelings were on display.